This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 I have made Scotch Eggs for our tea.
 Which was a bit strange because really they’re for snacking on.
 What on earth do you serve with a Scotch Egg?
 Chips and beans was the eventually answer but to be honest, I prefer to keep them as a quick lunch or late night snack.
 Or serve them as part of a larger Feast!

-I especially love them as part of a breakfast or Brunch Feast.
+I especially love them as part of a breakfast or brunch feast.
 Egg, sausage and bread are classic breakfast foods after all!
-They would be a great and slightly unusual addition to my Big Brunch or Alternative Brunch Feasts.
 They’re super easy to prep-ahead and reheat just before serving too.

 Ingredients for Scotch Eggs